 Surfers are instantly cool, firstly because they can surf, but also because they have constant beach hair, sun kissed skin and look good in a wetsuit.
 Now, we can’t help with the latter, however, we have your guide to Auckland’s top beach breaks where you can learn to surf and get your daily dose of vitamin D.

-Pristine white sand beaches and postcard worthy scenery, Tawharanui is Auckland’s sweet spot for small waves and carrying out your ‘Blue Crush’ dreams.
+Pristine white sand beaches and postcard worthy scenery, Tawharanui is Auckland’s sweet spot for small waves and carrying out your Point Break dreams.
 Located south of Omaha on the Tawharanui Peninsula, there are several spots to choose from for both right and left-handers.
-The waves are fun but popular with every man and his dog in the water at high tide, so know your rules, respect the locals or grab a lesson with the team at O’Neill Surf Academy.
+The waves are fun but popular with every man and his dog in the water at high tide, so know your rules, respect the locals or grab a lesson with the team at NZ Surf Academy.

-Omaha is the small beach town just north of Tawharanui and the perfect spot to get the whole family immersed in the surf with Saltwater Eco’s ultimate beginner lessons!
+Omaha is the small beach town just north of Tawharanui and the perfect spot to get the whole crew immersed in the surf with Saltwater Eco’s ultimate beginner lessons.
 Omaha’s beach produces numerous beach breaks from north to south, with the regions most legendary surf break the “Omaha Bar” residing at the northern end.

 Not ready to take up surfing?
-Discover Auckland’s Best Secret Swimming Spots
+Discover Auckland’s best swimming pools.